Users with the Consumer role cannot create new custom properties, but they can use custom properties created by other users.

 Extract Domain from Email Address

 Extract the domain of the email from an email address.
-You can parse out parts of a string using regular expressions, including parsing out the domain of an email address using the following transformation:
+You can parse out parts of a string after "@" using the SPLIT function:

 This provides the following output: